KatVolkova/pick-a-recipe/README.md

 - How to get radio button value [Stackoverflow](https://stackoverflow.com/questions/8838648/onchange-event-handler-for-radio-button-input-type-radio-doesnt-work-as-one
 )
 - How to use the filter method to create separate arrays for meal and dessert categories[JavaScript Filter() Method Explained with 5 exercises 2022](https://www.youtube.com/watch?v=7uFHki-EK6g)
-- Recipes have been taken from [BBC Goog Food](https://www.bbcgoodfood.com/)
+- Recipes have been taken from [BBC Good Food](https://www.bbcgoodfood.com/)
 - Templates for a Logo and favicon have been taken and customised using [Canva](https://www.canva.com/)
-- Pictures have been from (detailed breakdown in Images section) [BBC Goog Food](https://www.bbcgoodfood.com/)
+- Pictures have been from (detailed breakdown in Images section) [BBC Good Food](https://www.bbcgoodfood.com/)
 - Fonts have been taken from [Google Fonts](https://fonts.google.com/)
 - Icons for the social networks links have been taken from [Font Awesome](https://fontawesome.com/)
 - Pictures have been re-sized and converted into webp format using [Pixlr](https://pixlr.com/)